M365x96223616/juice-shop/HALL_OF_FAME.md

 ## GitHub Contributors

-As reported by [`git-stats -a -s '2014'`](https://www.npmjs.com/package/git-stats) analysis of `master` as of Wed, 07 Aug 2024 after deduplication with `.mailmap`.
+As reported by [`git-stats -a -s '2014'`](https://www.npmjs.com/package/git-stats) analysis of `master` as of Wed, 07 Aug 2024 after deduplication with `.mailmap`. bob

 ![Top git contributors](screenshots/git-stats.png)